telus/tds-core/packages/Heading/Heading.md

 assistive technology to navigate through content predictably since headings represent information hierarchy.

-TELUS pages may require the use of smaller heading styles, such as a `Heading` with level 4, but it may follow a heading with a visual level 2 and `<h2>` tag.
-To maintain order of information in this example, designers can propose the use of a smaller heading level while still rendering an `<h3>` tag.
+In the example below, the content would appear at the top of a page, as a Promo.

+* The first line of text (Consider this...) appears as a visual heading 4, but renders with an `<h1>` tag
+* The second line of text (Stream live...) appears as a visual heading 1, but renders with an `<h2>`

+When we provide different heading tags, the heading hierarchy is in order for assistive technology, but we are able to have a different visual hierarchy of text.

 ```jsx
 <FlexGrid>